Upper Darby Township, Pennsylvania: Private schools

 In addition to the public school district, Upper Darby is home to several parochial and private schools.
-Monsignor Bonner High School (for boys) and Archbishop Prendergast High School (for girls), both Roman Catholic, are the largest private schools in the Township.
-Both schools offer grades 9–12 with a combined enrollment close to 5,500 students.
-In addition to the two high schools, there are nine parochial primary and middle schools located in the Township, with a combined enrollment of 2,867.
+Monsignor Bonner & Archbishop Prendergast Catholic High School for boys and girls, is Roman Catholic, and has an enrollment of fewer then 1,000 students.
+The schools offers grades 9–12, and will soon offer access to classes at the adjacent Delaware County Community College.
+In addition to the high school, there are nine parochial primary and middle schools located in the Township, with a combined enrollment of 2,867.